 vice president respectively, made $500 donations to the Lewis campaign fund.

-CALIFORNIA POLITICIANS THANK CLEVELAND, OH.
-RESIDENTS FOR THEIR DONATIONS.
+THE CALIFORNIA POLITICIANS THANK CLEVELAND, OHIO RESIDENTS FOR THEIR DONATIONS.

 not every day that a California congressman impresses well-to-do housewives in